alaingoldman/Truffle/README.md

 }
 ```

 What we get is two boxes that when clicked execute our contract and console.log the result.
-But what if we didn't want to run the app inside of testrpc and deploy it For that we will need mist and rinkeby.
-Rinkeby is the test evm. [rinkeby.io](https://www.rinkeby.io) .
+But what if we didn't want to run the app inside of testrpc?
+For that we will need mist and rinkeby.
+Rinkeby is the test evm. [rinkeby.io](https://www.rinkeby.io).
 Lets go a head and get setup for that next.

 * close testrpc terminal and close the truffle server